openfisca/openfisca.org/content/association/rules-of-procedure.en.md

 For the avoidance of doubt: if the flat fee is above the minimum fee, only the flat fee is paid.
 The flat fee does not come on top of the minimum fee.

+##### c.
+Exemption for services paid for by the Association

+To prevent [kickbacks](https://en.wikipedia.org/wiki/Kickback_(finance)), revenue that is coming from contracts with the Association is exempt.

 #### D. College D (college of individuals who have contributed recently)

 Fees are the same as college A.